Everyone is a Role Model, Every Day!

 through processes such as mirror

-It's important to realize the impact that science has shown us that it appears that these mirror neurons and the processes that support them
+It's important to realize the impact that science has shown us that these mirror neurons and the processes that support them

 be almost automatic!
 One simple example might be that someone yawns, you may